 Some say 'well, what they do in the privacy of their own bedroom is no concern of mine.
 I don't think we should judge.
 I don't think we should impose our morals on others.'
 Here's a reality check.
 Every law on the books is an attempt to legislate morality because morality is a standard of right and wrong.
 The question is 'which morals will govern?'.
 What people do in the privacy of their own bedroom does affect us all.
 AIDS is epidemic.

 ...The march of the perverse will continue unless people of logic, reason and moral common sense don't take a stand and take action to resist the movement to legalize that which destroys the souls of those who practice it and is a vehicle to infect a nation and those who practice it."

-Laurie Shrage, PhD, Professor of Philosophy at the California State Polytechnic University in Pomona, was quoted in the Nov.
+Laurie Shrage, PhD, former Professor of Philosophy at the California State Polytechnic University in Pomona, was quoted in the Nov.
 1, 2004 article "U.S. Feminists Split Over Berkeley Prostitution Measure" written by Kai Ma in the North Gate News Online, as having said: